-The signals in the north-south and east-west traveltime differences, and the signal in the vertical vorticity appear to not be sensitive to the surface field.
+The signals in the north-south and east-west travel-time differences and the signal in the vertical vorticity appear to not be sensitive to the surface field.
 Thus, we believe there are differences in the subsurface flows that can be detected by helioseismology prior to the emergence of significant magnetic flux.
 A converging flow could qualitatively explain the signals seen in the north-south and east-west travel-time differences, but it appears that the flow pattern is not a simple converging flow.
-A prograde flow below the site of the emergence would produce the observed pattern in the vertical vorticity.
+A prograde flow of small extent in the north-south direction below the site of the emergence would produce the observed pattern in the vertical vorticity.
 This is perhaps related to the "small shearing flow feature" at a depth of 2 Mm described by Kosovichev & Duvall (2008) for AR 10488.
-There is no clear evidence for a retrograde flow, as would be expected from typical rising flux tube simulations (e.g., Fan 2008), although these simulations end approximately 20 Mm below the surface.
+There is no clear evidence for a retrograde flow, as would be expected from typical rising flux tube simulations (e.g., Fan 2008), although these simulations have an upper boundary at about 20 Mm below the solar surface.
 Instead, we found the vertical vorticity to be consistent with a prograde flow, and the difference in north-south travel-time differences is comparable to that in east-west travel-time differences, as would result from a converging flow.
-Thus our results suggest that the properties of simulated rising flux tubes must change as they approach the surface, at shallower depths than are presently simulated, if this is the mechanism by which active regions form.
+Thus our results suggest that the properties of simulated rising flux tubes must change as they approach the surface, at shallower depths than are presently simulated, if this is the mechanism by which ARs form.

 As noted in Paper I, there are several ways in which a future investigation could improve on the present method.
-However, we have already found subtle but significant differences in the helioseismic signals from our samples of pre-emergence and non-emergence regions that suggest a detectable subsurface manifestation of active region formation prior to the appearance of significant surface magnetic flux.
-Our statistical results place strong constraints on models of active region formation.
+However, we have already found subtle but significant differences in the helioseismic signals from our samples of pre-emergence and non-emergence regions that suggest a detectable subsurface manifestation of AR formation prior to the appearance of significant surface magnetic flux.
+Our statistical results place strong constraints on models of AR formation.

+This work is dedicated to Irene González Hernández for her help, enthusiasm, and scientific contribution.
 The authors acknowledge support from NASA contracts NNH07CD25C and NNH12CF23C.
 This work utilizes data obtained by the Global Oscillation Network Group (GONG) Program.
 GONG is managed by the National Solar Observatory, which is operated by AURA, Inc. under a cooperative agreement with the National Science Foundation.
 The data were acquired by instruments operated by the Big Bear Solar Observatory, High Altitude Observatory, Learmonth Solar Observatory, Udaipur Solar Observatory, Instituto de Astrofísica de Canarias, and Cerro Tololo Interamerican Observatory.
-MDI data were provided by the SOHO/MDI consortium; SOHO is a project of international cooperation between ESA and NASA.
-We would like to thank I. González Hernández, B. Javornik, and T. Dunn for their work in preparing the data base.
-The Discriminant Analysis code was originally developed with funding from
+MDI data were provided by the SOHO/ MDI consortium; SOHO is a project of international cooperation between ESA and NASA.
+We thank I. González Hernández, B. Javornik, and T. Dunn for their work in preparing the database.
+The Discriminant Analysis code was originally developed with funding from AFOSR under contracts F49620-00-C-0004 and F49620-03-C-0019.
+A.C.B. acknowledges DFG SFB 963 "Astrophysical Flow Instabilities and Turbulence" (project A18) aimed at understanding solar and stellar dynamos.
+The authors also thank the referee for improving the presentation of our results.